Citrus: Etymology

-The generic name Citrus originates from Latin, where it denoted either the citron (C. medica) or a conifer tree (Thuja).
+The generic name Citrus originates from Latin, where it denoted either the citron (C. medica) or a conifer tree.
 The Latin word is related to the ancient Greek word for the cedar of Lebanon, κέδρος (kédros), perhaps from a perceived similarity of the smell of citrus leaves and fruit with that of cedar.

 Description

 Tree

 Citrus plants are large shrubs or small to moderate-sized trees, reaching 5–15 m tall, with spiny shoots and alternately arranged evergreen leaves with an entire margin.
 The flowers are solitary or in small corymbs, each flower 2–4 cm diameter, with five (rarely four) white petals and numerous stamens; they are often very strongly scented, due to the presence of essential oil glands.